jonhicks123/python-challenge/README.md

   - The winner of the election based on popular vote.

 For both challenges, their scripts print the results into the terminal as well as a .txt file which is located in the analysis folder under the directory of each challenge.

+To run the script and yield the results:

+  - Download the repository and extract the python-challenge zip to the location of your choice

+  - Open up Visual Studio Code or Spyder and cd into the directory where you extracted this repository.

+  - For PyBank, cd into python-challenge, then cd into PyBank directory.
+For PyPoll, cd into python-challenge, then cd into PyPoll directory.